mit-ll-responsible-ai/hydra-zen/README.md

 # ConfigGradDesc.num_steps    : int
 ```

-Each `builds(<target>, ...)` and `just(<target>)` call creates a dataclass that configures the target object.
-`builds` can both auto-populate the configuration based on the target's signature and incorporate user-specified
-defaults.
-Thus `ConfigGradDesc` is simply a dataclass, and its parameters – even nested ones – can be accessed and modified in
+Keep in mind that `ConfigGradDesc` is simply a dataclass, and its parameters – even nested ones – can be accessed and modified in
 an intuitive way:

 ```python